NHQ/nvelope/README.md

 nvelope returns a constructor, which returns the envelope.
 The envelope take a single argument, time.

-It is meant to be used with a visual interface for drawing curves.
+It is meant to be used with a visual interface for drawing curves, which I am building for the html fives.

 ## example